WHY CHOOSE BLUE DOT?

 Solar quotes should also include a turnkey price for getting your solar energy system fully commissioned i.e. operating as designed.
 The turnkey price should be inclusive of hardware, labor, grid interconnection, permitting, applicable taxes, and warranties.

 Also, it’s important that you understand how your post-solar utility bill works - as in it will take 2-3 months for you to see the solar savings reflected in your electric bill.
-It’s a good idea to check on your utility company’s website to understand their policies and procedures, incentive and or fees.
+It’s a clever idea to check on your utility company’s website to understand their policies and procedures, incentive and or fees.

 SOLAR ACQUISITION CONSIDERATIONS: